Children often ask this. The quick answer: God wasn’t made, He was always there. Only things that weren’t always there have to be made.

 4. the origin of the disciples’ belief in his resurrection

-What is interesting is that in the debates against Craig, the core of the response of Craig’s opponents isn’t about disputing these facts.
+What is interesting is that in the debates against Craig, the core of the response of Craig’s opponents isn’t about disputing these facts (Richard Carrier was an exception — he believes that no useful historical information can be taken from the New Testament).
 Their main argument is that God’s raising Jesus from the dead (call this the Resurrection Hypothesis, or RH) is not historical because it is a miracle claim.

 One might think that this is just anti-religious prejudice.
 But they do offer a philosophical argument for the prejudice.
 It’s the 18th century philosopher David Hume’s argument against belief in miracles (Ehrman in the above debate denies this, but his argument is pretty much a simplified version of Hume’s argument).